adriengibrat/jQuery-mousecenter/README.md

 relative to center of element as arguments and returning a boolean.

-The shape/distance is passed in or as data argument when you bind your function: you can pass interger or function as data or in a hash as 'distance' property.
+The shape/distance is passed in or as data argument when you bind your function: you can pass integer and function as data or in a hash as 'distance' property.

 Usage exemples:
 ```javascript